MileHacker Logo

 Currency and Exchange

-The Indonesian Rupiah (IDR) is the official currency.
+The Indonesian Rupiah (IDR) the country's currency is.
 Banknotes range from IDR 1,0FROM 12 to 100,000.
-ATMs are widely available and typically offer good exchange rates.
-Authorized money changers exist in malls and airports.
+ATMs are common and typically offer good exchange rates.
+Authorized money changers exist in shopping malls and airports.
 Credit cards are accepted in major hotels and large malls, but cash is preferred for street food, traditional markets, and small vendors.

 Money-Saving Strategies

 Eat at local Warungs and street food stalls for affordable, authentic meals.
-Public transport like the KRL Commuterline offers cost-effective travel.
+Public modes of transport such as the KRL Commuterline offers cost-effective travel.
 Ride-sharing apps (Gojek and Grab) present competitive, fixed prices.
 Polite bargaining in traditional markets often results in savings.
 Choose guesthouses or budget hotels to reduce accommodation expenses.

 Estimated Daily Costs